alexpchin/connect4-js/README.md

 ## Connect4

-An implementation of the fame Connect4 using Javascript.
+An implementation of the game Connect4 using Javascript.